Niklus/Practical_JavaScript/README.md

 ## Requirements

-The application should be able:
+The application should be able too:

-* To add and store a todo list
+* add and store a todo list
-* To edit a todo
+* edit a todo
-* To delete a todo
+* delete a todo
-* To toggle complete or inclomplete
+* toggle complete or inclomplete
-* To toggle all todos
+* toggle all todos
-* To clear done todos
+* clear done todos